 Moreover, on an excursion, you can see the settlements of diverse communities such as Chhetri, Tibetian sherpa, Thakali, Magars, Tamang, and Gurung.
 Furthermore, you can see some wild animals such as Mountain Thar/ Goat, Leopards, Jackal, birds such as pheasant, long-tail birds among others.

-Tilicho pass trek is equally popular as a Mesokanto la pass trek and a part of Great Himalayan Trail (GHT) in Nepal.
+Tilicho pass trek is equally popular as a Mesokanto la pass trek and a part of the Great Himalayan Trail (GHT) in Nepal.
 Kaligandaki is the world’s deepest gorge surrounding with Dhaulagiri and Annapurna Mountains.
 Traveling clockwise the longer ascent and shorter descent from west to east is too much for many peoples to manage in one day.

-The best months for hiking Mesakanto la pass together with Tilicho lake excursion are June, July, August and September because of the trans-Himalayan region in Nepal.
-As you travel in those months, you will have the beautiful wildflowers along the trail.
+The best months for hiking Mesakanto la pass together with Tilicho lake excursion are June, July, August, and September because of the trans-Himalayan region in Nepal.
+As you travel in those months, you will have beautiful wildflowers along the trail.
 But tilicho pass hiking is not possible in the wintertime as there are huge deposits of snow and dangerous trail reaching tilicho lakes.

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about further programs.

 Early morning, Gokyo treks agency guide will come to take you to your hotel at 7.00 am.
 Drive with a taxi to the Gongabu bus station.
 We take a Micro Bus takes about 7 hours to reach Besisahar town.
 As you are in Besisahar, you have some stunning snow-capped mountain scenery.
 We take a local bus or local jeep to Syange village.